Clyde Packer: Dispute with father

-In 1970 Clyde Packer became joint managing director of Nine Network with his father, Frank.
+In 1970, Clyde Packer became joint managing director of Nine Network with his father, Frank.
 Clyde later recalled: "[I]t was a very equitable arrangement ...
 I had the responsibility and he had the authority".
-Late in the next year Clyde Packer launched A Current Affair on the Nine network, with Mike Willesee hosting.
+Late in the next year, Clyde Packer launched A Current Affair on the Nine network, with Mike Willesee hosting.
 In 1972, Willesee organised for A Current Affair to have an on-air interview with then-union leader, Bob Hawke, during an industrial dispute.
 When Frank heard of the arrangement he vetoed the decision to allow Hawke on his network, undermining Clyde's authority.
 Willesee later declared: "You can't run a current affairs program, as you couldn't run a serious newspaper, and have people tell you you can't have the leader of the Trade Union movement".
-Packer resigned his posts at the Nine Network and ACP, and later reflected on the split: "I suspect my father was as glad to get rid of me as I was to get rid of him".
+Packer resigned from his posts at the Nine Network and ACP, and later reflected on the split: "I suspect my father was as glad to get rid of me as I was to get rid of him".

 Their public falling-out followed years of tight control by Frank.
 According to Paul Barry, "Clyde Packer ... was also frequently dressed down and abused in public by his father, Sir Frank.
 Into his late thirties, Clyde was still treated like a stupid, disobedient little boy, until he could take no more and rebelled against such tyranny, splitting clearly and completely with his father".
 On his father's death in May 1974, the family estate, valued at A$100 million passed directly to Kerry.
 In 1976, Clyde sold his quarter-share of the family business for A$4 million to Kerry, who went on to become Australia's richest man.

 Political career

 Clyde Packer had joined the Liberal Party in 1954.
 He became vice-president of the Paddington-Waverley branch and a member of the Bligh state electorate conference.
-On 21 November 1963 he was elected as a Member of the New South Wales Legislative Council, with his appointment starting on 23 April 1964 and ending on 22 April 1976.
-Frank had a meeting with then-Prime Minister, Robert Menzies, during which they discussed a possible diplomatic appointment for Frank which Menzies declined.
+On 21 November 1963, he was elected as a Member of the New South Wales Legislative Council, with his appointment starting on 23 April 1964 and ending on 22 April 1976.
+Frank had a meeting with then-Prime Minister, Robert Menzies, during which they discussed a possible diplomatic appointment for Frank, which Menzies declined.
 Menzies helped Clyde draft his maiden speech to the parliament.

 Packer was the Honorary Treasurer of the Children's Surgical Research Fund, a member of New South Wales Society for Crippled Children and New South Wales Committee Council for Civil Liberties.
-Although a conservative politician, Packer supported freedom of speech, he voted against a bill to ban pornography.
+Although a conservative politician, Packer supported freedom of speech, and he voted against a bill to ban pornography.
 During early 1974 he worked with New South Wales Premier, Robert Askin, to develop a series of ads run by John Singleton's agency against the incumbent Prime Minister, Gough Whitlam, and his Australian Labor Party in the lead up to the federal election in May.